candycat1992/PencilDrawing/README.md

 * pencils

 	Include 5 pencil textures for demonstration.
 I use “pencils/pencil2.png” by default.
-You can change it in the PencilDrawing.m.
+You can change it in PencilDrawing.m.

 * results